OlgaJ1989/taste-of-poland/README.md

         1. Open the website in a browser.
         1. Log in.
         1. Try to access a 'Delete' link of a reservation created by a different user.
-        1. You should be redirected back to the page you came from and a 'You are not aurhorised to delete this reservation.' alert should appear under the navbar for a few seconds.
+        1. You should be redirected back to the page you came from and a 'You are not authorised to delete this reservation.' alert should appear under the navbar for a few seconds.
     * Result:
         1. As expected, user gets redirected to their previous destination and an alert is displayed.